gradle/gradle/subprojects/docs/src/docs/release/notes.md

   NOTE: Totally fine to just link to an example that show the feature.
 -->

+### Deprecation warning improvements

+In this release, deprecation warnings are no longer displayed in build by default.
+Instead, all deprecation warnings in a build would be collected and a single warning would be rendered at the end of build:

+    There're X deprecation warnings, which may break the build in Gradle 5.0.
+Please run with --warnings=all to see them.

+As said by this warning, you can run the build with command line option `--warnings=all` or property `org.gradle.warnings=all` to have all warnings displayed as before.
+Of course, you could use command line option `--warnings=no` or property `org.gradle.warnings=no` to suppress all warnings, including the one displayed at the end of build.

 ### Provider API documentation

 In this release, the Gradle team added a new chapter in the user guide documenting the [Provider API](userguide/lazy_configuration.html).